-Wildlife development infers to the undertakings in the protected areas (Game Reserves, Game Controlled Areas and Ramsar Sites) that supports wildlife conservation, wildlife utilization and wildlife protection.
-The activities include conducting wildlife census, quota setting, fire management and diseases control, wildlife habitat manipulation, airstrips and accommodation construction to support conservation and tourism activities.
+Wildlife development infers to the undertakings in the protected areas (Game Reserves, Game Controlled Areas and Ramsar Sites) that supports conservation, utilization and protection of wildlife resources.
+The activities include conducting wildlife census, quota setting, fire management, diseases control, wildlife habitat manipulation and construction road networks, airstrips, accommodation to support conservation and tourism activities.

-Wildlife has coexisted with disease coursing organisms through their time.
-This coexistence has tremendously boosted their immunity over time and has made the wild animals to the greater extent carriers of these diseases.
+Wild animals had coexisted with disease causing agents throughout their time.
+This coexistence has tremendously boosted their immunity and therefore made them carriers of pathogens.
 The authority strives to controls the spread of these diseases from the wildlife to the domestic animals and perhaps to human being.
-This is conducted in variety of ways.
-Among those ways are putting on holding grounds the ready to be transported life animals like bird.
-This is done on the specified period of time and under an intensive care of the wildlife and veterinary expert.
-The authority also liaises with the Wildlife Research Institute to take measures and immediate actions on any outbreak that may have an impact to both human and wildlife.
-The authority through its ecology section will introduce vaccination of the domestic canines (dogs) to reduce risk of rabies outbreak.
-Moreover, the authority also controls Tsetse fly to reduce impacts transmission yellow fever and nuisance to the tourist.
+This is conducted in variety of ways including using of designated holding grounds to monitor wild animals which are to be transported from one place to another.
+Usually, this is done on the specified period of time and under an intensive care of the wildlife and veterinary expert.
+Furthermore, the authority in collaboration with wildlife research institutes take measures and immediate actions to monitor and control the spread of any diseases outbreak that might have an impact to both human and wildlife.
+For example the authority controls tsetse fly to reduce transmission of sleeping sickness and nuisance to the tourist in Protected Areas.

 One of the difficult moments to wildlife is during the hard environmental situations.
 These are especially during excessive drought seasons.
 These seasons’ results to the degraded habitats, lack of food and water to support life, disease outbreak and break of uncontrolled fires.
 Sometimes this harshness beyond human control.
 However, in some conditions habitat manipulation is vital in our Protected Areas.
 The Authority has from time to time constructed dams to provide water for wildlife during the dry season.
 It has also been using fire as the tool to control unwanted fires, reduce biomass risky for heavy fires, and control of Tsetse flies.